The Man and the Challenge: Production

 The Man and the Challenge was an Ivan Tors-Ziv Television Programs production, and Ivan Tors produced the series.
+Episodes were filmed at Ziv Studios in Hollywood.
 Each episode tells its story in a semi-documentary format.
+Alternate sponsors were Winston cigarettes and the Chemstrand Corporation.

+Episodes were filmed on location rather than in a studio.
+Experts from government agencies coached the actors about activities with regard to specific subjects.

 Broadcast history

 The Man and the Challenge premiered on September 12, 1959, and 36 episodes were produced.
 It aired on NBC on Saturdays at 8:30 p.m.
 Eastern Time against ABC's Leave it to Beaver and CBS's Wanted: Dead or Alive.
 The show was cancelled after a single season, and its last new episode was broadcast on June 11, 1960.
 Prime-time reruns of The Man and the Challenge then aired in its regular time slot until September 3, 1960.